-Students placed in Reflection will follow the structure of the Academy day; they will have break and lunch; however, this will be conducted in the Reflection Room, supervised by members of the Senior Leadership Team and Progress Leaders.
+On some rare occasions a student may be give an Academy based suspension which will be held in the reset room and will follow the structure of the Academy day; students will have break and lunch; however, this will be conducted in the reset room, supervised by members of the duty staff.
 Students will be required to follow their normal timetabled lessons.
 A computer will be provided, and work will be set by their teachers.
-Students will be escorted to Detention for the final hour of their day.
+Students will be escorted to detention for the final hour of their day.
 Mobile phones are collected from students at the start of the day and returned after detention has been completed.
 When students are successful, they will be supported back into their timetabled lessons.